 What Is a Porterhouse Steak?

-A Porterhouse steak is a cut of beef that includes a T-shaped bone, a strip loin on one side, and a soft tenderloin on the other.
-It comes from the rear end of the short loin, where the tenderloin section is larger.
+A porterhouse steak is a cut of beef with a T-shaped bone, a strip steak on one side, and a tenderloin on the other.
+It comes from the rear end of the short loin, where the tenderloin is larger.

-A T-bone steak is similar but has a smaller portion of tenderloin.
-Both cuts come from the short loin, but the Porterhouse includes more tenderloin, making it a larger and slightly more expensive cut.
+A T-bone steak is similar, but the tenderloin portion is smaller.
+Both cuts come from the short loin, but a porterhouse includes more tenderloin, which makes it larger and usually more expensive.

 Porterhouse Steak Cuts and Quality